KatherineMichel/bringing-pinax-back-to-life-fosdem-talk/README.md

 </td><td>

-### State of Pinax, GitHub Organization, Global Docs, and Slack
+### The State of Pinax, GitHub Organization, Global Docs, and Slack

 * In addition to the GitHub organization
 * Pinax now had a global docs site and a Pinax Slack channel for community and support